 In-person interview

-Reference, credit and background checks
+Reference and background checks

-Pass pre-employment drug test
+Pass pre-employment drug and nicotine tests

 This job description does not constitute an employment agreement between the employer and employee and is subject to change as the needs of the employer and requirements of the job change.

 The duties listed above are intended only as an illustration of the various types of work that may be performed.
 The omission of specific statements of duties or responsibilities does not exclude them from the position.

+Perkins Township is a Drug Free and Nicotine Free Workplace.

 Reasonable accommodations, as prescribed by the Americans with Disabilities Act, may be made to enable individuals with disabilities to safely perform the essential job functions and will be determined on a case-by-case basis.

 Applications are located on our website: